 CS 201 Introduction to Computer Information Systems (3 units) This course is designed to be an introduction to the concepts of computer information systems and use common software for organizing, searching, and computing on information, with an emphasis on business-related tasks.
 Topics include computer hardware, software, networking, the Internet, programming, and databases.
 Hands-on experience with personal computers in the lab.
-Pre-requisite: None theory, relevant technologies, business law and business writing.
-Courses in economics and sociology might be included in addition to general education classes in order to provide a well-rounded curriculum.
-Once students get to the e-business program coursework, they likely will study the following topics: The Basics of E-Commerce, Implications of E-Business, and Interface Design for E-Business Transactions
+Pre-requisite: None

-CS250 Introduction to E-Commerce (3 units) E-commerce coursework, distance learners typically study business
+CS250 Introduction to E-Commerce (3 units)